2017–18 Australian parliamentary eligibility crisis: Nick Xenophon

 Nick Xenophon was the leader of the Nick Xenophon Team and had been a Senator for South Australia since 1 July 2008.

 In August 2017, he was asked whether he might have acquired Greek citizenship through his mother, born in Greece, and British or Cypriot nationality through his father, an ethnic Greek who was born in Cyprus when it was a British colony and who possessed a British passport.
 He stated: "I've never had, never sought, never received citizenship of another country but out of an abundance of caution I wrote to the Greek embassy and Cypriot high commission saying essentially, 'I've never been a citizen, I don't want to be, so if there's any question that I could be, I renounce any rights to be'.
 I don't know what else I can do in the circumstances."
 He added that he had not received replies to these enquiries.
 Later he said he had renounced Greek citizenship but, on finding he might be British, he had sought clarification from British authorities.
 On 19 August, he announced that British authorities had confirmed he is a British Overseas citizen, a lesser form of British nationality.
 He stated that he would not resign from the Parliament, but would await a High Court decision.
 Together with that of Nash, Xenophon's case was referred to the Court on 4 September.

 On 6 October 2017, Xenophon announced he would resign from the Senate to stand for the Parliament of South Australia at the South Australian state election due in March 2018.
 He did not name a date of resignation, although he did state his intention to remain in federal parliament until the High Court ruled on whether he had been validly elected.

-The High Court ruled that Xenophon's status as a British Overseas citizen did not fall within s 44(i), so that he had been validly elected.
-His resignation would create a casual vacancy, which would be filled in the usual way.
+The High Court ruled that Xenophon's status as a British Overseas citizen did not fall within section 44(i), so that he had been validly elected.